 We call a tumor that can spread to other parts of the body a malignant tumor.
 A malignant tumor is cancer.

 We use the term metastasis when cancer spreads from its original location to another part of the body.
-In some cases, cancer cells break off from the original, or primary, tumor.
-They travel through the blood or lymphatic system to other organs and tissues.
+Cancer cells travel through the blood or lymphatic system to other organs and tissues.
 We call this stage IV cancer.

 Stages of Cancer